Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 To improve scalability on the delivery side, content delivery networks (CDNs) at one point transitioned to segmentation-based technologies like HLS (HTTP Live Streaming) {{RFC8216}}
 and DASH (Dynamic Adaptive Streaming over HTTP) {{ISO23009}}.
-This move increased the end-to-end latency of live streaming to over 30 seconds, which makes it unattractive for many use cases.
-Over time, the industry optimized these delivery methods, bringing the latency down to 3 seconds.
+This move increased the end-to-end latency of live streaming to over few tens of seconds, which makes it unattractive for specific use cases where real-time is important.
+Over time, the industry optimized these delivery methods, bringing the latency down to few seconds.

 While the delivery side scaled up, improvements to video transcoding became a necessity.
 Viewers watch video streams on a variety of different devices, connected over different